hosnaa/Common_Errors_Anaconda/README.md

 # Common_Errors_Anaconda_(Windows 10)
 ## Error 01:
-* While trying to convert .ui file into .py file, it gave me (ImportError: DLL load failed)
+* :unamused: While trying to convert .ui file into .py file, it gave me (ImportError: DLL load failed)
 - :+1: Solution that worked for me:
     - Run the anaconda prompt as an Administrator
     - Go to the directory where you've installed anconda in *(ex: cd c:/Users/Hosna/Anaconda_Install)*